 In 1922 Grannas Anders Olsson turned to produce the traditional Dala horses and in the same year, the company was established.
-Besides the wooden horses even tools for weaving, curtain rails etc, were manufactured.
-The selling was carried out by a travelling agent, Anders Henriksson from Nusnäs, who has related that already in 1926, he went around and sold Dala horses from Grannas Anders production.
-Both of the younger brothers Nils and Jannes Olsson helped their big brother to make the horses after school and eventually started another small factory and took up the old crafts of mankind seriously.
+Besides the wooden horses, even tools for weaving, curtain rails etc., were manufactured.
+The selling was carried out by a travelling agent, Anders Henriksson from Nusnäs, who has already said that in 1926, he went around and sold Dala horses from Grannas Anders production.
+Both of the younger brothers, Nils and Jannes Olsson, helped their big brother to make the horses after school and eventually started another small factory and took up the old crafts of mankind seriously.

 The worldwide popularity Dala horse got from the world exhibition in New York in 1939.
 Grannas Olson wanted to bring a traditional Dala horse with him.
 He made a massive 2,80 meters long painted figure that was placed outside the entrance of the Swedish pavilion at the exhibition, as well as small painted horses at the exhibition, were on sale.
 It was a huge success.
 The next year nearly 20,000 figurines of horses were manufactured and sent to New York.

 After the exhibition in 1939, the Dala horse quickly became a symbol for Sweden.
 To this day, the traditional Dala horse is a popular souvenir to buy while visiting Sweden.
 The original one is painted red but today, blue and white ones are also quite popular.